uditmahato/beautiful_ugly/Readme.md

 - **Issues**: If you encounter any issues or have suggestions for improvement, please open an issue on the GitHub repository.

 ## Credits
-This game was created by [Your Name/Team Name].
+This game was created by @uditmahato.

 ## License
 This project is licensed under the [MIT License](LICENSE).